 “One starts a song and they all join in when you call their name, we have a special car song they all love”

 You May Also Enjoy 30 Fun Car Ride Games for Families

 Memory game where each person adds to the shopping list.
 First person says e.g. “I went to the shops and bought a pint of milk”.
 Second person says “I went to the shops and bought a pint of milk and some butter” and so on.

-Related: Download our free Car Journey Games to occupy the kids in the car
+Download and print out our free Car Journey Games sheet, perfect for occupying kids in the car.

 Start a story and then everyone has a turn where they have to add to the story starting their sentence with “fortunately” or “unfortunately” depending on the turn.

 Game for 2 people, on the count of 3 each person shows their hand in the shape of either scissors (snipping fingers), paper (flat hand) or stone (fist).

 Scissors beats paper as they cut paper, paper beats stone as paper can wrap the stone up and stone beats scissors as the stone can blunt the scissors.